What is the "Standard of Care" in a Medical Malpractice Case?

 By , J.D. · University of San Francisco School of Law

-A medical malpractice case can be based on a health care provider's act, or failure to act, but the question that must be answered is whether or not the provider's conduct amounted to medical negligence.
+A medical malpractice case is based on a health care provider's actions (or their failure to act), but the question that must be answered is whether the provider's conduct amounted to medical negligence.
+That usually means that the health care professional failed to meet the applicable medical standard of care under the circumstances.

-Different states define it in slightly different ways, but the medical "standard of care" usually means the degree of care and skill of the average health care provider who practices in the provider's specialty, taking into account the medical knowledge that is available in the field.
-So, the standard of care is typically based on the hypothetical practices of a reasonably competent health care professional in the same or similar community.
-(See examples of medical malpractice to understand what sub-standard care looks like.)
+Different states define it in slightly different ways, but the medical standard of care usually means the degree of care and skill of the average health care provider who practices in the provider's specialty, taking into account the medical knowledge that's available in the field.

 'Customary Practices of the Average Provider' vs. the 'Reasonable Provider'